 Before voting on this proposal or giving proxies with regard to this matter, stockholders should consider the potentially dilutive effect of the issuance of shares of our common stock at a price that is less than the net asset value per share, and should also consider the effect that the expenses associated with such issuance may have on the net asset value per outstanding share of our common stock.
 Any sale of common stock at a price below net asset value per share would result in an immediate dilution to existing common stockholders.
 If shares of our common stock are issued at a price that is substantially below the net asset value per share and a proportionately greater decrease in a stockholder's interest in our earnings and assets, and in voting interests, than the increase in our assets resulting from such issuance.
 In addition, any payment of underwriting compensation could further increase the dilution.
-Our Board of Directors will consider the potential dilutive affect of the issuance of shares at a price below the net asset value per share sale price below the net asset value per share sale price below the net asset value per share as a result of the issuance.
-The 1940 Act establishes a connection between common share sale price and net asset value per share is not accompanied by a proportionate increase in the net asset so of the issuer.
+Our Board of Directors will consider the potential dilutive affect of the issuance of shares at a price below the net asset value per share sale price below the net asset value per share sale price below the net asset value per share as a result of Directors will consider the potential dilutive affect of the issuance.
+In addition, any payment of underwriting compensation could further increase the dilution.
+Our Board of Directors will consider the potential dilutive affect of the issuance of shares at a price below the net asset value per share sale price below the net asset value per share sale price below the net asset value per share is sold at a sale price below the net asset value per share increase in the net asset value per share to a stockholder's increase in the net asset value per share when considering whether to authorize any such issuance.
+The 1940 Act establishes a connection between common share sale price and net asset value per share is not accompanied by a proportionate increase in the net assets of the issuer.